 The UCLA Library created the Center for Primary Research and Training to integrate special collections materials more fully into the teaching and research mission of the university.
-The center provides a substantive educational experience for graduate students by training them in archival methods, while simultaneously making accessible lesser-known collections through the creation of finding aids, or guides.
+The center provides a substantive educational experience for graduate students by training them in archival methodology.
 It was launched with a generous lead gift from the Ahmanson Foundation.

-Recognizing that many faculty in the social sciences, humanities, and visual arts want to give their students experience with primary sources and that many graduate students are looking for original subjects for theses and dissertations, the center pairs students with unprocessed or under-processed collections in their areas of interest.
-Students have access to materials that others have not yet fully investigated, and their training in archival organization and description results in making those collections more accessible to other researchers.
+Recognizing that many faculty in the social sciences, humanities, and visual arts want to give their students experience with primary sources and that many graduate students are looking for original subjects for theses and dissertations, the Center pairs students with archives projects that align with their area of expertise.
+Students have access to materials that others have not yet fully investigated, and their work results in making those materials more accessible to other researchers.
 They are compensated at a rate competitive with similar on-campus employment options such as teaching and research assistantships.

 Five Short Films about the Center